CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > ***Playable during opponent's site phase on a company being attacked by a minion company.*** All heroes receive +3 prowess until the end of the turn.
-Cannot be duplicated on a given company.
+> > ***Playable during opponent's site phase on a company being attacked by a minion company.*** All heroes receive +3 prowess until the end of the turn. <br>&ensp;Cannot be duplicated on a given company.
 > >
 > > {: .fs-3 }
 > > _“‘...and against both the Seen and the Unseen they have great power.’”_ ***---&#65279;LotRII***